 When you look for fabrics for doll clothing (especially for small dolls or dollhouse dolls), you need to make sure the drape of the fabric, the size of the trims, and the pattern are suitable for the size of doll you want to outfit.
-Using fabrics which are too thick or too stiff will make your clothes seem poorly fitted.
+Using fabrics that are too thick or too stiff will make your clothes seem poorly fitted.

 01 of 09

 Handkerchiefs for Fine Fabrics and Trims

 Flea or vintage markets and thrift shops are great sources of plain, printed, and finely embroidered fabrics.
 Be on the lookout for vintage handkerchiefs as they are usually an inexpensive source of lovely fabrics for doll clothing for 1:24 through 1:6 (fashion or play scale) dolls.

 02 of 09

 Finding fine knits that don't ravel for doll clothing isn't as difficult as you might think.
 Try the baby section for fine cotton knits in sleepers, shirts, and hats, or use baby leggings and tights for dollhouse tights.

 03 of 09

 Use a basic quilting cotton with a small print to show how the type of gathers and pleats affects how the fabric looks when used for small scale doll clothing.
 This example is set up with a 1:12 scale dollhouse doll.

 04 of 09

-Custom fabrics for doll clothing or upholstery can be printed from any printable design onto printable fabrics or fine iron-on transfer paper, like TAP papers.
+Custom fabrics for doll clothing or upholstery can be printed from any printable design onto printable fabrics or fine iron-on transfer paper, such as TAP papers.

 For special designs in small quantities, you can design your own fabrics, or scale down the designs of talented artisans on the Spoonflower fabric service.Continue to 5 of 9 below.

 05 of 09

-A fairly easy process for hand weaving small scale fabrics involves using needles for the stick weaving technique.
+A fairly easy process for hand-weaving small scale fabrics involves using needles for the stick weaving technique.
 This technique works for both circular fabric sections or flat sections of fabric.

 You can achieve very elegant results for doll purses and couture jackets using this technique to make your custom fabric.

 06 of 09